EcoJulia/EcoSISTEM.jl/docs/src/data.md

 1. Write a `config.yaml` file, which specifies the data products which you need.
 2. Download the specified data products from the registry.
-3. From within your model script, use the `StandardAPI` from [`SimulationData.jl`](https://github.com/ScottishCovidResponse/SimulationData.jl) to read the data.
+3. From within your model script, use the read functions provided by `DataRegistryUtils` or access directly through the downloaded database.
+An optional SQL file can be provided to describe how a data product should be displayed.
-4. Use the same API to write model outputs.

-Use a single instantiation of the API for the entire model run, for reading and writing.

-These steps are outlined in more detail below.
+4. Write model outputs back to pipeline (WIP).

 ### Config file